Tuition fees and financial aid

 If you are interested in studying in Czech or would like to improve your command of the language, you might consider registering in a preliminary language course one year prior to your enrolment at Masaryk University.
 This intensive course will help you prepare for studying one of the 300 fields of study taught in Czech.

-Masaryk University provides a financial grant to help students offset their accomodation costs.
+Masaryk University provides a financial grant to help students offset their accommodation costs.
 It is awarded each semester to students who meet all the required criteria.

 Read through the criteria below to see if you qualify: